Owlmanandy/Superfund_Counties/README.md

 The following should serve as a rough README.
 It is copied from the code itself.
 There is further documentation within the ArcMap Tool Help section, which can be accessed by downloading the Toolbox.

+Of course, the toolbox download only contains the skeleton for the tool; you'll have to download and import the actual python code to get the tool to work.

 #-------------------------------------------------------------------------------

 A Tool for Determining the Economic and Ecologic Vulnerability of US Counties.
 Created by Andy Sima on May 7th, 2020